News

 04 June 2025 / Utrecht University of Applied Sciences

-Using organisational science as a source of knowledge Loes Houweling and Suzanne Rutz we use metaphors to help us in different types of organizations and how these organizations learn.
-We experienced how the metaphors can change your view of organizations and how this can help in research.
-The discussions about the various organizations and interests in the constantly changing youth domain, where permanent learning is high on the agenda, gave the participants enough material to continue talking about after the meeting.
+Using organizational science as a source of knowledge, Loes Houweling and Suzanne Rutz used metaphors to guide us through different types of organizations and how these organizations learn.
+We learned how the metaphors influenced our perspective on organizations and how this can be helpful in research.
+Discussions about the (interests of) different types of organizations, and the ongoing learning that is high on the agenda in the ever-changing youth domain, provided the participants with ample material for ongoing discussions within and between their organizations.

 Participant: "the metaphors provide vocabulary to carry the conversation about learning.”